andreasaff/triathlog/docs/triathlog.md

         e.g. 2:30h
     - Description (optional)
         e.g. 8x400m sprints
-- A tranings block can only be safed once all required fields have been filled out.
+- A trainings block can only be saved once all required fields have been filled out.
-- Serverside data persistence must be guaranteed.
+- Server-side data persistence must be guaranteed.

 ### Story 2 - Weekly overview (_Must_)
-As a user, I want to have see all my traning blocks planned for the week.
+As a user, I want to see all my training blocks planned for the week.

 **Acceptance Criteria**
-- All traning blocks added for the current week can be seen in the overview.
+- All training blocks added for the current week can be seen in the overview.
-- The traning blocks are sorted by days.
+- The training blocks are sorted by days.
-- If multiple traning blocks are planned for the day, they are further sorted by time.
+- If multiple training blocks are planned for the day, they are further sorted by time.

-### Story 3 - Delete previously added traning blocks (_Must_)
+### Story 3 - Delete previously added training blocks (_Must_)
-As a user, I want to be able to delete a previously added traning block.
+As a user, I want to be able to delete a previously added training block.

 **Acceptance Criteria**
-- A user can delete a previously added traning block one at a time.
+- A user can delete a previously added training block one at a time.
-- Removed tranings blocks are deleted or invalidated from the data persistance layer
+- Removed trainings blocks are deleted or invalidated from the data persistence layer

 ### Story 4 - Mark as done (_Should_)
-As a user, I want to be able to mark a traning block as completed.
+As a user, I want to be able to mark a training block as completed.

 **Acceptance Criteria**
-- A user can mark a planned traning block as done one at a time
+- A user can mark a planned training block as done one at a time
-- A visual cofirmation is shown, confirming the "marked as done" state
+- A visual confirmation is shown, confirming the "marked as done" state
-- The "marked as done" state is persisted in the data persistance layer
+- The "marked as done" state is persisted in the data persistence layer

-### Story 5 - Update existing traning blocks (_Could_)
+### Story 5 - Update existing training blocks (_Could_)
-As a user, I want to be able to edit existing traning blocks.
+As a user, I want to be able to edit existing training blocks.

 **Acceptance Criteria**
-- A user can change the description of a traning block
+- A user can change the description of a training block
-- A user can change the duration of a traning block
+- A user can change the duration of a training block
-- The change is reflected in the data persistance layer
+- The change is reflected in the data persistence layer

-### Story 6 - Recurring traning blocks (_Could_)
+### Story 6 - Recurring Training Blocks (_Could_)
-As a user, I want to be able to make certain traning blocks recurring.
+As a user, I want to be able to make certain training blocks recurring.

 **Acceptance Criteria**
-- User can make a traning block reccur.
+- User can make a training block recur.
-- Supported intervals e.g. daily,weekly or monthly can be set
+- Supported intervals, e.g. daily,weekly or monthly, can be set
 - A max number of recurrences can be set. e.g 10

 ### Story 7 - Stats (_Could_)
-As a user, I want to see some stats about my planned and completed traning blocks.
+As a user, I want to see some stats about my planned and completed training blocks.

 **Acceptance Criteria**
-- Stats include total number of planned traning sessions for the week
+- Stats include the total number of planned training sessions for the week
-- Stats include total planned traning time for the week
+- Stats include total planned training time for the week
-- Stats include already completed number of traning sessions for the week
+- Stats include the already completed number of training sessions for the week
-- Stats include already completed traning time for the week
+- Stats include already completed training time for the week

 ## Quality Features
 - Functionality should be validated using automated unit & integration tests.
-- The solution should be portable (local runable on every desktop)
+- The solution should be portable (locally runnable on every desktop)
-- With a 4G connection inital page load should be completed within 1sec
+- With a 4G connection, the initial page load should be completed within 1sec